Credit: Felix Höflmayer et al., 2021 (figure by J. Dye, which is clearer in its original setting)

 Our new Lakish inscription

-may not have enough graphemes for us to classify it definitively, but here are some samples of the categories, which may assist us in our quest.
+may not have enough graphemes for us to classify it definitively, but the ruin-mound of the city has provided several examples of the script categories, which may assist us in our quest.

 (1) The proto-syllabary